TeenLife

 MIDDLE SCHOOL SUMMER PROGRAM LISTINGS

-There are many programs that are geared specifically to “younger teens” who are just beginning to explore the world around them.
-Many involve travel (in the US or abroad) or community service.
+Many programs are geared specifically to “younger teens” who are just beginning to explore the world around them.
+Some involve travel (in the US or abroad) or community service.
 Others engage students in coding, music, theater or art.
 Language learning is another great option.
 Either way, the benefits are undeniable: an increase in self-awareness, expansion of social skills, and learning about the world beyond home in a safe, age-appropriate way that is both rewarding and enjoyable.
 Find your opportunity here or on www.TeenLife.com!

 Academic Middle School Summer Programs

 Duke Youth Programs offers a wide range of intellectually stimulating and fun activities for middle school students.
-Participants can choose from a variety of options in STEM programs and video production and will have the chance to experience college life while living on Duke University’s beautiful campus.
+Participants can choose from various options in STEM programs and video production and will have the chance to experience college life while living on Duke University’s beautiful campus.

 For over 30 years, the National Student Leadership Conference (NSLC) has invited a select group of outstanding middle and high school students to participate in its fast-paced, high-level, interactive pre-college summer sessions hosted on college campuses.